UW-GuangYu/Social-Network-System/readme.md

 This project is used to simulate a simple social network system.
 It uses Mysql as database storage and has a CLI client with a set of well-defined APIs for clients.
+Please check my ER Model diagram first to see the ideas and goals of the project.

 ## Getting Started
 ### Prerequisites